 Important Note: Your queries should run correctly on any possible data, not just the sample data currently in the database.

-b) Try now to insert a performer row with a PerformanceTypeName that does not exist in PerformanceTypes table (ex. ‘painter’).
+b) Try now to insert another row into Performers table, but this time use ‘painter’ as the performance type (or any PerformanceTypeName that does not exist in PerformanceTypes table).
 What happens? (write your query and answer as a comment in yourlastname_yourfirstname_lab4.sql)

 c) Insert 3 more rows in the Performers table, with names ‘Matt Smith’, ‘Jane Brown’, and respectively ‘Jennifer Shade’, and addresses ‘Baltimore, MD’, ‘New York, NY’, and respectively ‘Seattle, WA’.
 All these 3 performers should be of type ‘dancer’.

-b) What would happen if there are two performers with this name? (write your answer in yourlastname_yourfirstname_lab4.sql)
+b) What would happen if there would be two performers with this name? (write your answer in yourlastname_yourfirstname_lab4.sql)

 b) Execute the statement above, then list all rows from the PerformanceTypes table.
 Was ‘singer’ removed?
 Explain why the row was removed from the PerformanceTypes table, or why it was not removed. (write all your answers in yourlastname_yourfirstname_lab4.sql)